gMatas/fingers-counter/README.md

 cd ..
 ```

-Next, from the ```fingers-counter```project main directory run the following pip command to install the
+Next, from the ```fingers-counter/```project main directory run the following pip command to install the
 required python dependencies:
 ```shell
 pip install -r requirements.txt